userguide-galaxea/Product_User_Guide/docs/Guide/A1/Hardware_Guide.md

 ### Link
-Galaxea A1 robot arm consists of two Acrylonitrile Butadiene Styrene (ABS) main links mounted on a base, interconnected by six joints.
-Each joint is equipped with planetary gear motors that provide independent variable-speed operation, delivering high precision and torque.
+Galaxea A1 consists of two main links made from Acrylonitrile Butadiene Styrene (ABS), which is lightweight, rigid and durable.
+Each joint is equipped with planetary gear motors, enabling independent variable-speed operation with high precision and torque.
 This design allows the arm to maneuver in any direction commanded by the controller.
+In the current version, the motor does not have a brake, so cutting off the power may cause the robot arm to drop suddenly.
+We will continue to improve the product to address this issue.
 ![A1_size](../A1/assets/A1_size_1.jpg)